Effects of noise on leaky integrate-and-fire neuron models for neuromorphic computing applications

 \section{Conclusion}

-We have proposed and described two LIF models with random inputs.
-In particular, we considered a classical LIF model as well as a LIF synaptic conductance model.
-Using the description based on Langevin stochastic dynamics in a numerical setting, we analyzed the effects of noise in the cell membrane potentials.
-Specifically, we provided details of the models along with representative numerical examples, and discussed the effects of random inputs on the time evolution of the cell membrane potentials, the corresponding spiking activities of neurons and the firing rates.
-Our numerical results have shown that the random inputs strongly effect the spiking activities of neurons in both LIF models.
+We have proposed and described a LIF synaptic conductance model with random inputs.
+Using the description based on Langevin stochastic dynamics in a numerical setting, we analyzed the effects of noise in a cell membrane potential.
+Specifically, we provided details of the models along with representative numerical examples and discussed the effects of random inputs on the time evolution of the cell membrane potentials, the corresponding spiking activities of neurons and the firing rates.
+Our numerical results have shown that the random inputs strongly affect the spiking activities of neurons in the LIF synaptic conductance model.
 Furthermore, we observed that the presence of multiplicative noise causes burst discharges in the LIF synaptic conductance dynamics.
-However, when increasing the value of the leak conductance, the bursting moods are removed.
+However, when increasing the value of the leak conductance, the bursting moods are reduced.
+When the values of average injected current are large enough together with an increased standard deviation of the refractory period, the irregularity of spike trains increases.
+With more irregular spike trains, we can potentially expect a decrease in bursts in the LIF synaptic conductance system.
 Random inputs in LIF neurons could reduce the response of the neuron to each stimulus in SNNs and/or ANNs systems.
 A better understanding of uncertainty factors in neural network systems could contribute to further developments of SNN algorithms for higher-level brain-inspired functionality studies and other applications.